Root Canal Treatment Goodlettsville

 The Solution to Severe Dental Pain

-Why Choose Goodlettsville Smiles for Root Canal Therapy?
+Why Choose Goodlettsville Smiles for Root Canal Treatment?

 The Root Canal Process

-To begin the process, Dr. McClain will make a tiny hole in your enamel so that she can reach the pulp of your tooth and remove all infected tissues from inside.
+To begin the process, we'll take a 3D X-ray to help plan your root canal by locating each canal and measuring its length Dr. McClain will make a tiny hole in your tooth so that she can reach the pulp and remove all infected tissues from inside.
 She’ll then clean and disinfect the area to ensure it’s free of any harmful bacteria before filling it up with a biocompatible material.
 Once filled, our team will likely cover the tooth with a dental crown to protect and strengthen it.

 The Benefits of Getting a Root Canal

-Root canal therapy is a completely safe and effective dental treatment that can help avoid more serious oral health complications in the future.
+Root canal treatment is a completely safe and effective dental solution that can help avoid more serious oral health problems in the future.
 Most patients typically expect to appreciate a variety of benefits with this procedure, including:

-• Virtually pain-free treatment: Unlike in the past, root canal therapy is painless, as the majority of patients find it no worse than getting a standard tooth filling.
+- Virtually pain-free treatment: Unlike in the past, root canal treatment is painless, as the majority of patients find it no worse than getting a standard tooth filling.

 Understanding the Cost of Root Canals